dashaunn/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-My project will give users a general understanding of astrology, if they don't already have one.
-It will familiarize users with their very own astrological information, and provide briefs on what each placement means for them.
-My project may provide users more insight into astrology, hopefully making their own conversations about the topic a bit more informed.
+The project will offer users a simple analysis of relevant astrological data that derives from their birthdate information.
+It will familiarize users with their very own astrological information, and provide briefs on what specific placements mean for them.
+The project may provide users a simpler understanding of astrology, hopefully making their own conversations about the topic a bit more informed, and their connection with the world a bit more profound.
 ### Features
+- CRUD ♻️: Each user will be able to create, read, and update information pertaining to their accounts (passwords or birthdate info).
+Users will be able to delete their accounts.
-- User login: Users will be able to create accounts and log in to the application.
+- User Login Authentication 🔒: Users will be able to create accounts and log in to the application.
 Each user will have their own profile page.
-- Chart calculation: Users will be able to enter their birth information into a form, and receive their natal chart on submission.
+- Sun Sign Calculation 🌞: Users will be able to enter their birth information into a form, and receive their natal chart on submission.
-- CRUD: Each user will be able to create, read, and update information pertaining to their accounts (passwords, usernames, or astrological info).
-Users will be able to delete their accounts.
+- Moon Phase Information /w Suggested TODOs 🌕: Users will be able to see the moon's current phases everyday, and be suggested a task to do.
-- Chart Information: Users will be able to read descriptions of signs and plants, which are major elements of the natal chart.
+- Downloadable Chart Information 💾: Users will be able to read descriptions of signs and planets, which are major elements of the natal chart.
+EX: (Virgo.pdf)
 ### Technologies
-JavaScript or Python
+- JavaScript or Python
-MySQL
+- MySQL
+- Asp.NET
-Bootstrap
+- Bootstrap
 ### What I'll Have to Learn
+- How to create an algorithm that calculates a user's sun signs based off month and day
+- How to use bootstrap or a related styling template that will help to display the natal chart information neatly
+### Project Tracker
+<a href="https://trello.com/b/JaVSRlct/liftoff-project">Dashaun's Project Tracker</a>
+### Future Features
+- Chart calculation: When users submit their their birth information form, they receive a full chart of their placements (ie. moon, ascendant, mercury)
+### What I'll have to learn for future features
 - How to use planetary coordinate calculators to calculate each user's natal placements
-- How to use bootstrap or a related styling format that will help to display the natal chart information neatly
-### Project Tracker
-<a href="https://trello.com/b/JaVSRlct/liftoff-project">Project Tracker</a>